Redlands Ward team: Councillor Dave McElroy and Councillor Kathryn McCann

 Redlands Ward priorities

-The Reading Green Party mini manifesto for 2022 is here: https://reading.greenparty.org.uk/manifesto/
+The Reading Green Party manifesto is here: https://reading.greenparty.org.uk/manifesto/